dudekmichal/gentoo/readme.md

 mount --make-rslave /mnt/gentoo/dev
 ```

-## 13. entering the new environment by chrooting into it
+## 13. enter the new environment by chrooting into it
 This means that the session will change its root (most top-level location that can be accessed) from the current installation environment (installation CD or other installation medium) to the installation system (namely the initialized partitions).
 Hence the name, change root or chroot.

 The root location is changed from ```/``` (on the installation medium) to ```/mnt/gentoo/``` (on the partitions) using chroot